top of page

 Aryeh Schwartz

-Aryeh is a fourth-year student in the Clinical Psychology PsyD program.
+Aryeh is a sixth-year student in the Clinical Psychology PsyD program.
 He earned a B.A in Psychology with a minor in Marketing Management from Touro College.
 Prior to his doctoral training at Ferkauf, Aryeh worked as a research assistant at the Emotion Regulation Lab at Hunter College, where he helped conduct experiments investigating emotion regulation, anxiety, and attention bias.
 His first and second doctoral clinical placements were at the Brooklyn College Personal Counseling Center and The Manhattan Psychiatric Center.
 This year, Aryeh is an extern at The Institute for Cognitive Behavior Therapy & Research, a private practice focusing on the treatment of OCD, anxiety related disorders, and eating disorders.
 He also provides therapy at Ferkauf’s Parnes Clinic, gaining experience in both CBT and psychodynamic modalities.
 Aryeh’s clinical interests center around psychotherapy integration and providing psychoeducation and treatment to underserved populations.
 His research interests include the cognitive mechanisms of depression, particularly the deficits in autobiographical memory and future thinking present in mood disorders, which was the focus of his Research Project I. His Research Project II is an extension of this literature, and will investigate the association between autobiographical memory, future thinking, and depression.
 Email: aschwar9@mail.yu.edu

 Kaitlyn.jpg